 Things to see and do in Wieden

-1. Admire Karls Church, one of Vienna’s baroque landmarks
+1. Admire Karls Church (Karlskirche), one of Vienna’s baroque landmarks and one of the best things to do in Vienna.

-2. In season, stroll around the stalls at the Christmas market in front of the Karls Church
+2. In season, stroll around the stalls at the Christmas market in front of Karlskirche.

-3. Shop around at the Naschmarkt, Vienna’s most famous food and flea market
+3. Take a tour of the Naschmarkt, Vienna’s most famous food and flea market.

 4. Have a drink and dance the night away in one of Wieden’s bars